KalenWillits/KalenWillits.GitHub.io/_posts/2020-8-11-US-COVID-19-Data-Analysis.md

 ---
+layout: post
 title: US COVID-19 Data Analysis
 ---

-Project analysis of the New York Times COVID-19 data.
+Analysis of the New York Times COVID-19 data.
 The story that we get from this data is difficult to take.
 It shows that COVID-19 is more deadly depending on where you are in the US and isolation lowers the chances of infection and death.
 It’s a tough story to wrap our heads around because infection and death should be dependent features.

 [The project notebook can be viewed on GitHub.](https://github.com/KalenWillits/Covid-19/blob/master/Covid-19.ipynb)
 ### The data is puzzling.